uscott/go-pm/README.md

-# go-restarter
+# go-pm
-Simple module for restarting processes
+Simple module for manage and restarting processes

 Adapted from https://gravitational.com/blog/golang-ssh-bastion-graceful-restarts/